Regular black holes, universes without singularities, and phantom-scalar field transitions: Concluding remarks

 We have applied a procedure for the elimination of singularities, which was proposed in \cite{Simpson-Visser} for black holes, to simple cosmological models.
 We have seen that the non-singular versions of the flat Friedmann model and the Bianchi I universe, both filled with a homogeneous scalar field, display the transition between the standard scalar field and its phantom counterpart.
 In this context, this phantom-scalar transition was previously presented in the article \cite{Bronnikov} for the more complicated case of a spherically symmetric static model.

-Moreover, a transition between these two types of scalar fields was also investigated in the articles \cite{we4} and \cite{we5} in a rather different context.
+Moreover, a transition between these two types of scalar fields was also investigated in the articles \cite{Vikman:2004,we4,we5} in a rather different context.
 There, the starting point was the observation that the equation of state of effective dark energy models in the late universe can change its form across the value $w=-1$ (which is sometimes called the ``crossing of the phantom divide line'').
-Motivated by this fact and by some mathematical observations made in the article \cite{Yurov}, the authors of \cite{we4} proposed a model where this effect is realized in the presence of a single scalar field.
-For this to be achieved, it was necessary to have a cusp in the potential of the scalar field, and its initial conditions needed to be chosen in a special way.
+Motivated by this fact and by some mathematical observations made in the article \cite{Yurov}, the authors of \cite{we4} proposed a model where this effect is realized in the presence of a single scalar field (see also the earlier work \cite{Vikman:2004}).
+For this to be achieved in \cite{we4}, it was necessary to have a cusp in the potential of the scalar field, and its initial conditions needed to be chosen in a special way.
 Further details of this model were explored in \cite{we5}.
 It is also worthwhile to mention yet another set of works in which a phantom-scalar transition has been analyzed.
-In \cite{Bars, Bars1,bang}, a transition of this kind was combined with a transformation of gravity into anti-gravity (and vice versa) in the process of crossing the big crunch-big bang singularity.
+In \cite{Deffayet:2010}, a transition of this kind was achieved without ghost instabilities.
+In \cite{Bars, Bars1,bang}, the phantom-scalar transition was combined with a transformation of gravity into anti-gravity (and vice versa) in the process of crossing the big crunch-big bang singularity.

-It is clear that the approach of \cite{we4} and \cite{we5} is quite different from that of \cite{Simpson-Visser}, \cite{Bronnikov} and the present letter.
-Furthermore, the physical situations are also distinct: whereas here we examine a regularization of the big crunch-big bang singularity, it was the late-time accelerating universe that was studied in \cite{we4} and \cite{we5}.
-Nevertheless, the character of the non-analyticity in the potential, which is responsible to the ``(de)-phantomization'' of the scalar field, appears to be the same.
+It is clear that the approach of \cite{we4} and \cite{we5} is quite different from that of \cite{Simpson-Visser}, \cite{Bronnikov} and the present article.
+Furthermore, the physical situations are also distinct: whereas here we examine a regularization of the big crunch-big bang singularity, the late-time accelerating universe was studied in \cite{we4} and \cite{we5}.
+Nevertheless, the character of the non-analyticity in the potential, which is responsible for the ``(de)-phantomization'' of the scalar field, appears to be the same.
 It would thus be interesting to further develop the regularized cosmological models presented here in connection with inflation and bouncing models, as well as (effective) quantum gravity.